MaterBater/MaterBater/README.md

 ██║░░██║██████╦╝╚█████╔╝╚██████╔╝░░░██║░░░  ██║░╚═╝░██║███████╗
 ╚═╝░░╚═╝╚═════╝░░╚════╝░░╚═════╝░░░░╚═╝░░░  ╚═╝░░░░░╚═╝╚══════╝

-💻 I am know a couple languages such as java python and a little bit of js
+💻 I know a couple languages such as java python and a little bit of js

 💻 I am currently working on my own minecraft client, Gum

-📖 I am addicted to popcorn and is most likely in the future going to be a serial killer!
+📖 I am addicted to popcorn and is most likely in the future going to be a serial killer!🙂

 Member of the nn$clan